notspecia/JavaScript/README.md

 1. section 10 (the-DOM) takes more notes about that

 2. read the new section 11 (events-and-listeners), take some notes and do the exercise

+3. fix the ex number 2 and 3 (function number 3) of the section 10 event-listener

+4. fix the dishwasher BONUS of the event loop the cycle for logic, that clean the plats